-• The ponds near Follensby Clear Pond, Weller Pond, and the section of the Raquette River in the SLWF will be managed in a way to favor camping, fishing, and other activities which are leisurely in nature.
+- The ponds near Follensby Clear Pond, Weller Pond, and the section of the Raquette River in the SLWF will be managed in a way to favor camping, fishing, and other activities which are leisurely in nature.
 High speed motor boating is not appropriate for these waters, particularly personal water craft and boats pulling a water skier (or other similar types of recreation).
-In order to prohibit high speed recreation on these waters, motor boats will face restrictions.

-- The maximum horsepower of motors allowed to be used on the ponds near Follensby Clear Pond will be 15 horsepower.
+In order to prohibit high speed recreation on these waters, motor boats will face restrictions. - The maximum horsepower of motors allowed to be used on the ponds near Follensby Clear Pond will be 15 horsepower.
 These ponds are Follensby Clear, Polliwog, Middle, Green, East Pine, and Horseshoe ponds.
-For those ponds which have private shoreline ownership this restriction will not apply to the pond but to the public access site on the pond. - There will be a speed limit of five miles per hour placed on all of Weller Pond and Little Weller Pond.
-This speed limit will allow for quiet recreation on the ponds and the campsites on the shore, while allowing access to these areas by a broad range of people. - On the Raquette River there will be an increased effort at education about and enforcement of the existing five miles per hour speed limit within 100 feet of shore.
+For those ponds which have private shoreline ownership this restriction will not apply to the pond but to the public access site on the pond.

+- There will be a speed limit of five miles per hour placed on all of Weller Pond and Little Weller Pond.
+This speed limit will allow for quiet recreation on the ponds and the primitive tent sites on the shore, while allowing access to these areas by a broad range of people. - On the Raquette River there will be an increased effort at education about and enforcement of the existing five miles per hour speed limit within 100 feet of shore.
 Signs may be used to inform the public of the speed limit.
 Department personnel will set an example to the public and obey the five miles per hour speed limit, except in emergency situations. - Public use of motorboats will be prohibited on Bear and Bog ponds.
 These ponds provide access to the St. Regis Canoe Area.
-Motorboats do not use these ponds. - Efforts will be made to educate the public about regulations and courtesies for motorized and non-motorized watercraft. - Retain the current motor use restrictions already in place on other waters in the SLWF. - A carrying capacity assessment will be conducted to guide future management and ensure that limits are not exceeded for use of the unit's waters.
-A focus of this assessment will be the area of the Saranac Lake Islands Campground (Lower and Middle Saranac lakes as well as Weller Pond).
+Motorboats do not use these ponds. - Efforts will be made to educate the public about regulations and courtesies for motorized and non-motorized watercraft. - Retain the current motor use restrictions already in place on other waters in the SLWF.